Edited by Sam Haselby

 The wrong lesson of the Sokal controversy, however, is that people in the humanities or social sciences must always use familiar language.
 In Deleuze and Guattari’s work, technical terms and neologisms almost always have precise etymologies and convey clear images.
 At its best, their philosophical language helps us to perceive the elusive factors of reality that affect what we can more easily see and measure.

 As a general rule, scholars should speak as clearly and as simply as they can, without compromising the integrity of their ideas and enquiries.
 Few people complain when scientists or mathematicians use a technical vocabulary, and that courtesy should be extended to scholars in the humanities and the social sciences.
 Many common-sense terms today – such as paradigm shifts and electoral realignments – started off as jargon, and we could anticipate and welcome other scholarly terms making that transition.
-Rhizomes.Make a donation
+Rhizomes.Support Aeon: make a one-off donation